[Nippon-Ham] Manager Tsuyoshi Shinjo: "I'm in favor of tiebreakers," reveals what was discussed at the 12-team manager meeting

 "I think that if pitcher goes in in a situation like that and gets hit, he'll be extremely depressed, and I said that.
 It would be a shame for pitcher, so closer it's okay not to have one.
 On the other hand, it would be cool if he could hold the batter back.
 That's what I was thinking," he said.

-・ [Nippon-Ham] Manager Tsuyoshi Shinjo: "Isn't the ball not flying?"
-Raising the issue of "not flying" balls at the 12-team manager meeting
+[Nippon-Ham] Manager Tsuyoshi Shinjo: "I'm in favor of tiebreakers," reveals what was discussed at the 12-team manager meeting